playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 ### Passing payloads to validators

-If needed, you can also pass a `ValidatorPayload` object - which contains useful information sometimes needed for a validation process - to a `validate` method.
+If needed, you can also pass a `ValidationPayload` object - which contains useful information sometimes needed for a validation process - to a `validate` method.
 To pass such a payload just annotate your form with `@ValidateWithPayload` (instead of just `@Validate`) and implement `ValidatableWithPayload` (instead of just `Validatable`):

 @[payload-validate](code/javaguide/forms/JavaForms.java)